Joseph Matino

 scsi0: local:301/vm-301-disk-0.qcow2,iothread=1,size=32G

-Step 3: Resize the Virtual Disk
+Step 2: Resize Virtual Disk

 qm resize 301 scsi0 +10G